“Stunning small hotel with a gorgeous pool, flawless bedrooms and long views over lush fields to the sea”

 - Bilbao is less than an hour by car.
 The Guggenheim is the big draw, but afterwards follow the river over to the Old Town for a drink

 - Well worth a visit is Guernica, a hugely symbolic town and a seat of Basque law-making for centuries.
 A replica of Picasso’s eponymous painting stands close to parliament

 Activities on site or nearby include:

 - Shopping / markets

 - Wine tasting

 Children are welcome.
-All rooms can accommodate a baby cot, and extra beds can be added to all rooms except Orio, Igeldo and Jaizkibel.
+An extra bed or a baby cot can be added to all rooms except Orio and Jaizkibel.
+Igeldo can fit a baby cot but not a larger extra bed.
 There are games for children downstairs, plus a DVD library with a few family titles.
 Having said that, this is a smart, intimate hotel - not the natural habitat of energetic young children.

 Family friendly accommodation: